realm/realm-java/README.md

 ## Realm Kotlin

 See [Realm Kotlin](https://github.com/realm/realm-kotlin) for more information about our new SDK written specifically for Kotlin Multiplatform and Android.
-The SDK is still experimental and the API surface has not been finalized yet, but we highly encourage any feedback you might have.

 ## Features